tokenflows/tokenflows.github.io/src/pages/en/tutorials/introduction-tutorials/introductiontotokenengineering.md

 ## Blockchain as institutional technology

-Blockchains are the foundation of this economic revolution.
+Blockchains are the foundation of this economic revolution[^3].
 They act as the technological backbone, unlocking a whole new world of market design and aligned incentives.

 More than just record-keepers, blockchains build trust without the need for traditional intermediaries.
 And, as we know, tokens aren't just digital coins – they're programmable incentives!
 Through their careful design, we can link the success of individuals to the success of the entire market, creating a powerful force for positive change.